emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 - maybe offer it all on one page so that the user can select which layers to view
 - maybe add back the number of historic districts by state graph

+- [x] try to do some clustering (but did not like it)

 Street art
 - Not sure...
 - I remember feeling like I had hit a roadblock with the text analysis
   - I'm not sure if I should try to keep going with it or just let it be and move on to trying something else (or just let street art be altogether)
   - I wish I knew how to do image analysis for the photos from the web
   - What about dates...

+Libraries
+- could be an indicator of xyz
+- looked at ian's exploration R file -- wowow very cool

 Other
 Need to check in with her about the following ~